Low-temperature marginal ferromagnetism explains anomalous scale-free correlations in natural flocks: Introduction

 Natural flocks of starlings represent a notable exception to this physical scenario.
-Bird flocks are systems with obvious $\mathrm O(n)$ symmetry and a very large order parameter (or polarization), due to the tendency of each individual to align to its neighbours \cite{vicsek_review}.
+Bird flocks are systems with obvious $\mathrm O(n)$ symmetry\footnote{This is true as long as we are considering the phenomenon of arial display, namely flocks performing dynamical evolutions on top of their roosting site, and strictly on the plane orthogonal to gravity, which is a clear symmetry-breaking factor; in the case of migrating flocks, where an external preferential direction exists, the symmetry is lost.} and a very large order parameter (or polarization), due to the tendency of each individual to align to its neighbours \cite{vicsek_review}.
 Indeed flocking models based on a self-propelled generalization of low temperature ferromagnets (whose most notable archetype is the Vicsek model \cite{vicsek+al_95}), have been quite successful in describing collective animal behaviour \cite{chate+al_08, cavagna+al_15}.
 The overarching idea of all these models is that ferromagnetism is essentially a mechanism for {\it imitation}: the role of the magnetic spins is played by the birds' velocities, and the ferromagnetic interaction grants a mutual matching of the neighbours' velocities and speed.
 In this context, the existence of a Goldstone mode, with consequent scale-free nature of the spatial correlations, has been actually observed in real experiments: the spatial span of the velocity correlation function, which measures the size of the regions over which velocity fluctuations are correlated, scales with the linear size $L$ of the system \cite{cavagna+al_10}.
 However, another thing that experiments show is that, at variance with normal $\mathrm O(n)$ ferromagnetic systems, natural flocks have scale-free correlations {\it also of the modulus} of the velocities, namely of the birds' speed \cite{cavagna+al_10}.
 This is extremely odd, as in the deeply ordered phase, in which flocks live, one would expect the potential regulating the bird's speed to be steep, hence giving a short-range correlation function of the modulus.
 Hence, flocks' phenomenology suggests that some further marginal mode, beyond the one prescribed by the Goldstone's theorem, is regulating the birds' velocities.
 Reconciling the paradox of strong collective order coexisting with scale-free modulus correlations is the task of this work.